OpenAssetIO/OpenAssetIO/README.md

 and to give feedback on current [Issues](https://github.com/OpenAssetIO/OpenAssetIO/issues) and [Pull Requests](https://github.com/OpenAssetIO/OpenAssetIO/pulls).

-We have been making some structural changes prior to migrating to this repository, updating from Python 2 to Python 3 and removing some spurious/legacy concepts.
+We have been making some structural changes whilst migrating to this repository and removing some spurious/legacy concepts.
 There may well be some rough edges so bear with us whilst we get things ship-shape.

 Please see the [project board](https://github.com/orgs/OpenAssetIO/projects/1) for work in progress, as well as up-coming topics.

 ### TODO list

-- Migrate M&E related Entity/Relationship specifications
+- Complete core C/C++ API work
+- Define Traits for post-production in the [OpenAssetIO-MediaCreation](https://github.com/OpenAssetIO/OpenAssetIO-MediaCreation) repository
 - [AR2.0](https://graphics.pixar.com/usd/docs/668045551.html) interop
   investigations
-- Migrate `ManagerPlugin` test harness
-- C++ port of Core API
 - Katana Asset API migration guide/shims
-- `Windows` and `macOS` support

 ## Background